 The whole endeavor began as an art school project where one of Caster's professors gave the class an assignment to, "plaster cast something solid that could retain its shape," and she decided to start using a dental mold in order to convince rock stars to sleep with her.
 Whatever works, you know?
 According to Caster, Hendrix was pretty cool about the whole shoving his penis into a mold thing, even when his pubes got stuck. "[Jimi] was a casting dream.
 When his pubes got stuck in the mold because I didn’t lube them enough, he didn’t freak out at all.
 Just very patiently f*cked the mold while he waited for me to pull out one pube at a time."
 According to the mold, Jimi's penis was 6 inches by 6 inches, but he insisted that he was only at half mast.

-#94 on The Most Beloved US Veteranssee more on Jimi Hendrix
+#91 on The Best Singers of All Timesee more on Jimi Hendrix